oliverhazley/MindMend/frontend/README.md

 - Stack overflow for bug fixing, help with various issues
 - ChatGPT for bug fixing, and help with various issues
 - Claude for bug fixing, and help with various issues
+- Gemini for bug fixing, and help with various issues

 ---